Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Well, one of you’s gonna learn.
 I’d suggest Miss Chang."

-"Hey, I’ve not agreed to this…" Xiù objected, holding up both hands in a warding gesture.
+"Hey, I’ve not agreed to this..."
+Xiù objected, holding up both hands in a warding gesture.

 "*If* you agree to it."
 Kevin corrected himself.
 "Sorry.
 But you get the idea.
 Second perk is full medical and dental, plus a bereavement fund for your loved ones or charity of choice.
 Third perk?
 You get to name any and all stars, planets, moons, continents, oceans, species and so on that you discover.
 If it’s not already in the database, you get to name it.
 Though we’d, uh, take it as a kindness if you didn’t name them *directly* after yourselves..."

-"Like… what, the continent of Allisonia?"
+"Like... what, the continent of Allisonia?"
 Julian asked.
 "Planet Chang?
 Etsicitty Island?"

 "That kinda thing, yeah."
 Kevin agreed.
 "Word got back to us a while back about a mining colony run by a human who called the place *‘Carltopia’*.
 Guess what his name was?"

 "That’s just sad."
 Xiù opined.
-"Even though, um, Planet Chang has a nice ring to it…"
+"Even though, um, Planet Chang has a nice ring to it..."

 "Way I hear it every other name ever given to the place was along the same lines."
 Kevin shrugged.
 "Like I said, you get to name ‘em.
 All we ask is if you *do* decide to immortalize your names, you do it subtle-like."